tcoram/toolboxforth/README.md

 ## Details

+I'm gonna use the term POSIX below, but you can subsitute Linux, MacOSX, OpenBSD, etc...

 Toolboxforth is a FORTH implemented in 1 C file (just include "toolboxforth.h" for easy inclusion into microcontroller projects).
 It compiles so fast, why bother making it a separate C file or library???